 What Is Virga?

-Virga is a meteorological phenomenon where precipitation can be observed forming at the base of a rain cloud but disappear before reaching the ground as a result of evaporation or sublimation.
+Virga is a meteorological phenomenon where precipitation, typically bands of rain, can be observed forming at the base of a rain cloud but disappear before reaching the ground as a result of evaporation or sublimation.

 The virga rain is visible as wispy light-colored streaks or tails that extend below the cloud base before disappearing in mid-air.